Kenneth Michael Trentadue: Connection to the Oklahoma City bombing

 Kenneth's brother Jesse began gathering information on his brother's death, still with no knowledge of a possible connection to the Oklahoma City bombing case.
 A telephone caller in 1996 told Jesse that his brother had been killed in a botched interrogation, vaguely mentioning bank robberies and alleging that Kenneth "fit a profile".
 But the anonymous caller gave so few details that Jesse did not give it much credence and soon forgot it.

 This assessment changed in 2003, after contact from JD Cash, an Oklahoma City reporter who was skeptical of the mainstream narrative of the Oklahoma bombing.
-Cash suspected that Kenneth Trentadue was mistaken for Richard Lee Guthrie a member of the Aryan Republican Army (ARA), a white supremacist group that robbed over 20 banks across the US Midwest during the early 1990s.
+Cash suspected that Kenneth Trentadue was mistaken for Richard Lee Guthrie, a member of the Aryan Republican Army (ARA), a white supremacist group that robbed over 20 banks across the US Midwest during the early 1990s.
 Members of the ARA were thought to have associated with McVeigh, and were the subject of FBI investigation.
 Trentadue and Guthrie shared a strong physical resemblance – they were the same height, weight, and muscular build, both had dark hair and thick mustaches, and both had dragon tattoos on their left arm.
 Both are thought to have resembled the description of "John Doe 2", the never-apprehended possible third conspirator in the bombing along with McVeigh and Terry Nichols.

 From his contact with Cash, Jesse Trentadue made the acquaintance of David Paul Hammer.
 A convicted murderer, Hammer had struck up a friendship with Oklahoma City bomber Timothy McVeigh when both were imprisoned at Federal Correctional Complex, Terre Haute.
 Hammer would make sworn statements alleging that McVeigh told him information about other conspirators in the Oklahoma City Bombing, including Guthrie.

 After being shown a picture of Kenneth Trentadue, Timothy McVeigh is reported to have said, "Now I know why Trentadue was killed, because they thought he was Richard Guthrie."

 Less than one year after Trentadue's death, Guthrie would also be found dead in his prison cell, the day before he was scheduled to give a television interview.
 His death was ruled a suicide by hanging.

 In 1999, Alden Gillis Baker, an inmate who had been imprisoned in Oklahoma City's Federal Transfer Center at the same time as Trentadue, stated he would testify that he had witnessed Trentadue's murder.
 According to FBI documentation, Baker was sharing a cell with Trentadue on the night of his death.
-However, the authenticity this documentation has been vigorously disputed by the Department of Justice, and a judge once ruled that Baker was not a credible witness.
+However, the authenticity of this documentation has been vigorously disputed by the Department of Justice, and a judge once ruled that Baker was not a credible witness.
 In December 1999, Baker reported to a lawyer that he feared for his life.
 In August 2000, he was found dead in his cell.
 His death was ruled a suicide by the coroner's office.
 Trentadue family attorneys argued that Baker's hanging was "... pretty incredible because he's the only witness who really came forward and said he saw the guards go in there and murder Kenneth."